SaadASTheDev/uearth/README.md

 # U_Earth
-ML Program that uses PyTorch tov track potential crop loss from floods in Pakistan
+ML Program that uses PyTorch to track potential crop loss from floods in Pakistan